Every owner needs to make their bun feel comfortable when keeping rabbits indoors.

 Keeping Rabbits Indoors Final Thoughts

 Ultimately it’s entirely up to you as to whether you want to keep your rabbit indoors or not.
 Rabbits can live a happy life both indoors and outdoors.
 It all goes down to having the right environment for your bunny to thrive in.
-This article has hopefully helped you realise considerations you should make.
+This article has hopefully helped you realize the considerations you should make.